ifcquery/IfcFileLoader/README.md

 # IfcFileLoader

+This is a sample project to demonstrate how to use [https://github.com/ThatOpen/engine_web-ifc](web-ifc) in a native (non WASM) C++ project.

-Load IFC file, traverse geometry &amp; meta data, with super high performance &amp; super low memory footprint
+It demonstrates how to load an IFC file, traverse geometry &amp; meta data, with super high performance &amp; super low memory footprint

-### IfcSplitAndMerge source code repository
+Check out a full IFC 3D viewer with the same technology under the hood: https://github.com/ifcquery/ifcsplitandmerge

-In this repository, VS project files are provided to compile the application on Windows.
+This repository contains project files for VS, to compile the application on Windows.

-Compiling on Linux/Mac OS is theoretically possible, but currently not part of the repository.
+Compiling on Linux/Mac OS is also possible, but currently not part of the repository.

-All external dependencies except from Qt and OpenSceneGraph are in src/external, and already referenced in the VS project.
+All external dependencies are in src/external, and already referenced in the VS project.
 No need to build those as separate libraries.

 Please note that in a binary distribution, the licenses of those external libraries have to be delivered along with the binaries.

-The IfcSplitAndMerge binary download package contains a folder "third_party", wich contains the licenses and also the source code of external libraries like web-ifc.
+The IfcFileLoader binary download package contains a folder "third_party", wich contains the licenses and also the source code of external libraries like web-ifc.

 ### How to open an IFC file and read entity attributes with web-ifc